D93 Weekly Family Update

 A portal is available on the State Board of Education website where parents can sign up to receive updates on the program.
 Visit https://boardofed.idaho.gov/empowering-parents-program/.

 Elementary Orff Ensemble for 4th and 6th Grade Students

-4th-6th grade students are invited to join the Elementary Orff Ensemble at the Idaho Music Educators Conference at ISUon February 2nd -4th, 2023.
-Applications are due by Nov.
-28th.
+4th-6th grade student in Idaho, your child is invited to join the Elementary Orff Ensemble at the Idaho Music Educators Conference held at Idaho State University in Pocatello on February 2-4th, 2023.
 Click here for more information.

 High School Students